Please excuse the mess, I'm still working on this page.

 Before the pen hits the paper (old school) -

 Is the song instrumental or are the horns backing up a vocal.
 In an instrumental the horns take a much more prominant role, the horns play the melody.
 Backing

 Is the arrangement for a nightly performance or a one time recording?
 Consider: Endurance for brass players.
 Recording gives the

 option of punching in/overdubbing that live doesn't.
 Unlike the old days of recording from start to end, today we can "punch in/out" to start/stop

 recording at a certain part to allow a break for the horns to catch their breath or even record individual notes that need to be fixed for a multitude of reasons,

 double the size of the horn section, common for one horn section left, one right.
-If for recording, having the horn section bounce from one side to the other, digital
+If for recording, Studio Tricks like having the horn section bounce from one side to the other, digital

 The best arrangement played badly sounds worse than the mediocre arrangement played by good players.
 Sure, if you live in